decorum-blb/flow-jams/problems/configure-the-flow/solution.md

 In the next challenge we're going to about Type Systems and what it is that Flow does for us as developers.

-Run `go-with-the-flow` in the console to choose the next challenge.
+Run `flow-jams` in the console to choose the next challenge.